Silviumuraru90/RybkaCore/README.md

 > ▶️ For Win -> you can run directly the `RybkaSoft.exe` file and start the needed process(es) from that GUI; <br><br>
 ▶️ For Linux however -> you have to grant executable permissions via `chmod +x RybkaSoft` and then still run it via terminal with `./RybkaSoft` cmd, unfortunately, for it to boot correctly; <br><br>
 ▶️ (Win / Linux) You can run the software directly (the `rybka.py` file) or via the `restarer.py` module that will automatically start the bot, but also restart the bot if it exits on a not-hardcoded error (such as a temporary internet drop / others); <br><br>
-▶️ (Win / Linux) The `telegram_engine.py` module (which is only the listener part where user can input commands and info. will be provided for each) has to be started into a sepparate shell as neither `rybka.py`, nor `restarter.py` will run this on their own!
-Still, there is a flip side to this coin.
-If you start the Telegram listener and then use the Telegram command to start remotely the `rybka` / `restarter`, you will then be able to have them all in the same shell;
+▶️ (Win / Linux) The Telegram Listener (Telegram interactive part) module (which is only the listener part where user can input commands and info. will be provided for each) is to be started by Rybka bot directly when it runs, as a subshell, without any user action.

 <br><br>